ne-dungeon/phaser-typescript/README.md

 # Phaser 3 Typescript Project Template

 This is a basic template to start a Phaser 3 game using Typescript.
-It is heavily based on the official [Phaser 3 Project Template](https://github.com/photonstorm/phaser3-project-template) repository, with the addition of Typescript transpilation, and on M.S.
-Farzan's [tutorial for using Express to serve a Phaser game](https://www.freecodecamp.org/news/how-to-build-a-multiplayer-card-game-with-phaser-3-express-and-socket-io/).
+It is heavily based on the official [Phaser 3 Project Template](https://github.com/photonstorm/phaser3-project-template) repository, with the addition of Typescript transpilation.

 The template includes Jest as a testing library, and the Typescript version of StandardJS for code formatting and linting.
 It also uses Babel and Webpack to build code and enable hot reloading.